meta4creations/post-duplicator/readme.txt

 2. View of the settings page

 == Changelog ==

 = 2.22 =
+* Added setting to limit post duplication to current user
+* Added setting to setup duplicated post author to current user
+* Set the default setting of duplicated post author to current user

+= 2.22 =
 * Fixed Gutenburg escaping in returns for ACF blocks